nathankrieger/DS202_Final_Project/README.md

     ## [1] "FIELD GOAL"        "NO HUDDLE"         "NO HUDDLE SHOTGUN"
     ## [4] "PUNT"              "SHOTGUN"           "UNDER CENTER"

+### Columns added

+- FieldGoalResult - describes the outcome of field goal attempts
+- IsSafety - describes whether or not a safety occurred
+- ExtraPointResult - describes the outcome of an extra point attempt
+- DefensiveTwoPoint - describes whether the defense got a 2 point return on an extra point or two point attempt

 ``` r
 #inspecting field goals to prepare to add "score" variables to the dataset
 pbp %>%